Topological superconductivity with large Chern numbers in a ferromagnetic metal-superconductor heterostructure: Model and phase diagram

 where $b_1={\mu}_2^2+{\Delta}^2$, $b_2=-2\alpha_0^2{\mu}_2$, and $b_3=\alpha_0^4$.
-We notice that this expression for the phase boundary resembles the formula given in Ref. [\onlinecite{sau2010twodimension}], although the parameters become much more complicated due to the two-layer nature of the model.
+We notice that these expressions resemble the phase boundaries for the single-layer system\cite{sau2010twodimension}, although the parameters become much more complicated due to the two-layer nature of the model.
+The resemblance indicates that the two-layer nature of the model does not bring much complexity because the dominant ingredient is the intrinsic Dresselhaus spin-orbit coupling.
 In Fig. \ref{Fig:Phase}(b), we demonstrate the scenario where the Rashba spin-orbit inter-layer hopping dominates the Dresselhaus spin-orbit coupling.
 In this scenario, the intrinsic spin-orbit coupling of the ferromagnetic metal is negligible and we simply come back to the half-metal/superconductor model that was introduced in Ref. [\onlinecite{chung2011topological}].
 We find that the phase diagrams are similar to Fig. \ref{Fig:Phase}(a), except that the Chern numbers have a sign reversal.

-Then we consider the more interesting scenario where the impacts of the Dresselhaus spin-orbit coupling and the Rashba spin-orbit inter-layer hopping are comparable.
+Now we come to the more complex and interesting scenario where the Dresselhaus spin-orbit coupling and the Rashba spin-orbit inter-layer hopping are comparable.
 In this case, the phase diagram exhibits complicated topological ordering as shown in Fig. \ref{Fig:Phase}(c).
-There are a number of distinct phase regions with five distinct Chern numbers of plus/minus one, plus/minus two, and zero.
+There are a number of phase regions with distinct Chern numbers of plus/minus one, plus/minus two, and zero.
 Looking at the boundary of the phase transition, we find that the phase transition between topological states and trivial states as shown in Eqs. (\ref{eq:7}) and (\ref{eq:8}) still exist.
 However, there are additional phase transitions that enrich the phase diagram.
 In particular, we find phase transitions between the topological states of $C=1$ and $C=-1$.
 This phase transition comes from the competition between the Dresselhaus spin-orbit coupling and the Rashba spin-orbit inter-layer hopping.
 Let us reveal this competition by looking closely at the single-particle Hamiltonian of the two-layer system

 This is a $4 \times 4$ matrix where the upper left $2 \times 2$ blocks describe the ferromagnetic metal and the lower right $2 \times 2$ block describes the conventional superconductor.
 In this $4 \times 4$ matrix, we notice that the Dresselhaus spin-orbit coupling and the Rashba spin-orbit inter-layer hopping stay at different $2 \times 2$ blocks.
 However, they can be put together by diagonalizing the ferromagnetic metal block with a unitary transformation,